zugz/tox-onionPathsProposal/onionPathsProposal.md

 When beginning a search to fill an announce/friend close list, we use a node from the corresponding relay pool as the destination.

+FIXME: relying on having a plentiful supply of bootstrap nodes doesn't fit with how they are added by clients currently - they just add a few until we're connected, which probably won't give us enough to have one for each of our friends too... typically toxic will give us 5...

 ## Justifications
 To minimise the chances of a successful attack, we aim to keep the pools _independent_, meaning that whatever an attacker does, the probabilities of